-- Make sure you and your employees have up-to-date tetanus shots. - For information and links to time-specific guidance for preparing yourself and your home, see the Ready.gov Hurricanes website. - Download the FEMA Mobile App to learn emergency safety tips, receive realtime weather alerts and important disaster planning reminders, information about shelters and recovery centers, and more.
+- Make sure you and your employees have up-to-date tetanus shots. - For information and links to time-specific guidance for preparing yourself and your home, see the Ready.gov Hurricanes website. - Download the FEMA Mobile App to learn emergency safety tips and receive realtime weather alerts, important disaster planning reminders, information about shelters and recovery centers, and more.

-• At the time of renewal, review your insurance policies with your agent to be sure that you have adequate flood insurance and coverage for vehicles, farm buildings and structures, and crops.
+• Meet with your crop insurance and/or USDA Farm Service Agency (FSA) representative to make sure you are signed up for eligible programs.
+At the time of renewal, review your insurance policies with your agent to be sure that you have adequate flood insurance and coverage for vehicles, farm buildings and structures, and crops.

-• Keep records of harvest, equipment inventories, and purchases of supplies up to date.
+- Elevated areas are more susceptible to wind damage, while lower areas can suffer from flooding.
+Record the conditions of these areas before the hurricane to help with property and crop insurance claims afterwards. - Keep records of harvest, equipment inventories, and purchases of supplies up to date.
+Preparing an inventory list (i.e., equipment, fertilizer, and pesticide/ chemicals) is also important to ensure safety and assist with insurance claims.
 Long-term records will help to establish a production baseline from which losses can be determined.
-Be sure that copies of each are in a safe location chosen in the Building a Resilient Operation section above.
+Be sure that copies of each are in a safe location as described in the Building a Resilient Operation section above.